Endogenous danger signals in infection and inflammation

 Department of Molecular Biology

-Our group studies the role of endogenous danger signals (DAMPs), in particular extracellular ATP (eATP), during intestinal infection and inflammation.
-We wish to understand how elements of the gut and the intestinal bacteria - both pathogens and commensals - regulate and respond to the dynamic appearance and disappearance of eATP and how this impacts on the development of disease.
+We study the role of endogenous danger signals (DAMPs), in particular extracellular ATP (eATP), during intestinal infection and inflammation.
+We wish to understand how elements of the gut and the intestinal bacteria - both pathogens and commensals - regulate and respond to the dynamic appearance and disappearance of eATP and how this impacts on development of disease.